-- A. S Corporation owner-employees who hold more than 2% of the company's stock aren't eligible for tax-privileged status on most fringe benefits.
+- A. Due Dates: The due date for filing 2017 Form W-2, W-3 with the SSA is now January 31, 2018, whether you file using paper forms or electronically. - B. S Corporation owner-employees who hold more than 2% of the company's stock aren't eligible for tax-privileged status on most fringe benefits.
 Other employees get their health insurance, anniversary gifts and other §125 plan benefits pre-tax, but those items (among others) need to be treated as ordinary wages for >2% shareholders.
-With the possible exception of medical benefits, these taxable-only-to-shareholders fringe benefits are also subject to Social Security and Medicare taxes. - B. Employer-provided vehicles that are available for employee personal use are a taxable fringe benefit and treated as ordinary wages and subject to Social Security and Medicare taxes.
+With the possible exception of medical benefits, these taxable-only-to-shareholders fringe benefits are also subject to Social Security and Medicare taxes. - C. Employer-provided vehicles that are available for employee personal use are a taxable fringe benefit and treated as ordinary wages and subject to Social Security and Medicare taxes.
 While the IRS provides three methods to value the benefit of an employer-provided vehicle, the most pragmatic option is the lease valuation method.
 Contact us if you want to know more about the cents-per-mile or commuting valuation methods.
 The lease valuation method can be applied either on a calendar year basis, or on a November 1 October 31 basis.
-Please use the worksheets in Appendix A and B (pages 13-14) to calculate the taxable value of the vehicle to the employee.
-Note that employers are responsible for notifying each employee using a company-provided vehicle as to the substantiation requirements, policies, valuation and withholding methods adopted with regard to the benefit of the employer-provided vehicle.
+Please use the worksheets in Appendix A and B (on pages 12-13) to calculate the taxable value of the vehicle to the employee.
+Note that employers are responsible for notifying each employee using a company-provided vehicle as to the substantiation requirements, policies, valuation and withholding methods adopted regarding the benefit of the employer-provided vehicle.
 The written notice should be provided by January 31 of the valuation year or 30 days after the employer supplies the car to the employee.
 The notice may be mailed to affected employees, provided in their paychecks or posted where they will most likely read it.
-The employer need not give second or repeat notices if the valuation method has not changed and notice has previously been provided. - C. Value of employer-sponsored health coverage (including both employee and employer contributions) should be reported in box 12 under code DD.
-This is only mandatory for 2015 Forms W-2s if you filed 250 or more Forms W-2 for 2014; the IRS currently has no plans to extend this requirement to smaller employers.
-If this requirement applies to you, please see the IRS documentation at http://www.irs.gov/Affordable-Care-Act or contact us (see page 12).

-D. Additional Medicare tax withholding is still required at 0.9% on W-2 box 5 wages over \$200,000.
-Employers are required to begin withholding this tax in the pay period in which the employee's wages subject to Medicare tax exceed the \$200,000 threshold.
+The employer need not give second or repeat notices if the valuation method has not changed and notice has previously been provided. - D. Value of employer-sponsored health coverage (including both employee and employer contributions) should be reported in box 12 under code DD.
+This is only mandatory for 2017 Form W-2s if you filed 250 or more Form W-2s for 2016; the IRS currently has no plans to extend this requirement to smaller employers.
+If this requirement applies to you, please see the IRS's documentation on their website or contact us. - E. Additional Medicare tax withholding is still required at 0.9% on W-2 box 5 wages over \$200,000.
+Employers are required to begin withholding this tax in the pay period in which the employee's wages subject to Medicare tax exceed the \$200,000 threshold. - F. Standard Mileage rates for 2018: Beginning on January 1, 2018, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be 54.5 cents for every mile of business travel driven (up 1 cent from the 2017 rate).

-NEW HEALTH INSURANCE INFORMATION REPORTING
+HEALTH INSURANCE INFORMATION REPORTING

-As you may be aware, the penalty for individuals without qualified health insurance coverage increases as part of 2015 individual income tax filings (those due April 18, 2016).
+As you may be aware, there is a penalty for individuals without qualified health insurance coverage as part of the individual income tax filings.
 In order to ensure it is collecting penalties from all the right people, the IRS has created a new information reporting system for health insurers and applicable large employers (ALEs).
 This system was mandated by the Patient Protection and Affordable Care Act (ACA) of 2010.
-While some employers and insurers opted for early adoption, it is likely 2016 will be the first time you see them.
-If you receive a Form 1095, please be sure to provide it to your tax preparer.